 top of page

 Can a 17th-century Spanish play really speak to the world we live in now?
 That’s the powerful question raised by Enrique, Catalina y Calderón, a short documentary directed by Izzy Martinez and produced by Kranky Heads Productions.
-Using footage from La Cisma de Inglaterra—written by Pedro Calderón de la Barca and directed by the late Margarita Galbán (1936–2023)—this film reframes a centuries-old story as a lens on today’s political and moral dilemmas.
+This film uses footage from La Cisma de Inglaterra—written by Pedro Calderón de la Barca and directed by the late Margarita Galbán (1936–2023).
+It reframes a centuries-old story as a lens on today’s political and moral dilemmas.

 Margarita Galban- 'La Cisma de Inglaterra'